drhsqlite/fossil-mirror/www/fileedit-page.md

 `textarea` element) with a fancy 3rd-party editor widget by doing the
 following:

-First, replace the `fossil.page.fileContent()` method with a custom implementation which can get and set the being-edited text from/to the custom editor widget:
+First, install proxy functions so that `fossil.page.fileContent()` can get and set your content:

 ```
-fossil.page.fileContent = function(){
-  if(0===arguments.length){//call as a "getter"
+fossil.page.setFileContentMethods(
-    return the text-form content of your custom widget
+  function(){ return text-form content of your widget },
-  }
-  else{// called as a setter
-    set the content of your custom widget to arguments[0]
+  function(content){ set text-form content of your widget }
-    and then:
-    return this; // required by the interface!
-  }
 };
 ```